CesarRincon/itgloberspartnercl-html-pdf/docs/README.md

 ## Configuration

-1. Import the Bullet pdf-reader's app to your theme's dependencies in the manifest.json, for example:
+1. Import the pdf-reader's app to your theme's dependencies in the manifest.json, for example:
 ```json
   dependencies: {
     "{vendor}.pdf-reader": "0.x"